Certify (horse): Background

 Certify is a bay filly with a white blaze and two white feet.
 She was bred in Kentucky by a partnership between Sheikh Mohammed's Darley Stud and Hurstland Farm, the breeders and part-owners of her dam, Please Sign In.
 Certify was sired by Elusive Quality, a stallion who has had success in both North America and Europe, siring major winners including Raven's Pass, Smarty Jones, Quality Road and Elusive Kate.
 As a daughter of Please Sign In, Certify is a half-sister to the Oak Leaf Stakes winner Cry and Catch Me.

 As a yearling, the filly was sent to the sales at Keeneland where she was sold for $80,000 to the bloodstock agent John Ferguson.
 The deal saw Certify become the sole property of Sheikh Mohammed's Godolphin organisation.
-She is now trained Charlie Appleby, who took over from Mahmood Al Zarooni, spending the winter in Dubai and the summer at Godolphin's Newmarket base.
+She is now trained by Charlie Appleby, who took over from Mahmood Al Zarooni, spending the winter in Dubai and the summer at Godolphin's Newmarket base.